Simple vs Grievous Hurt under BNS 2023 §§ 114-118

 The Bharatiya Nyaya Sanhita 2023 came into force on 1 July 2024, replacing the Indian Penal Code 1860 for all offences committed on or after that date.
 For medico-legal purposes, the relevant provisions are §§ 114-118, which carry forward the substantive framework of IPC §§ 319-323 without major doctrinal change.
 The numbering differs; the substance, with one clarification on endangering life, is preserved.

 BNS § 114: Hurt (simple hurt).
 Section 114 defines hurt as: "Whoever causes bodily pain, disease or infirmity to any person is said to cause hurt."
 This is a deliberately broad definition that encompasses any degree of bodily injury that causes pain, regardless of its severity or duration.
-A bruise, a scrape, a minor laceration, a sprain, or any injury that produces bodily pain without crossing into the eight grievous categories is simple hurt.
+A bruise, a scrape, a minor laceration, a sprain, or any injury, including the abrasions, contusions and lacerations that make up the bulk of assault casework, that produces bodily pain without crossing into the eight grievous categories is simple hurt.
 The offence of voluntarily causing hurt is created at BNS § 115, with aggravated forms at §§ 115-116.
 The corresponding IPC provision was § 319 (definition of hurt) and § 323 (voluntarily causing hurt).

 Charging provisions.
 BNS § 118 creates the offence of voluntarily causing grievous hurt, with imprisonment up to seven years plus fine.
 BNS § 118 also creates aggravated forms by dangerous weapons, poison, fire, and acid.
 The IPC equivalent was § 325 (voluntarily causing grievous hurt) and § 326 (voluntarily causing grievous hurt by dangerous weapons or means).